ember-learn/guides-source/guides/release/in-depth-topics/autotracking-in-depth.md

+Autotracking is how Ember's _reactivity_ model works - how it decides what to rerender, and when.
+This guide covers tracking in more depth, including how it can be used in various types of classes, and how it interacts with arrays and POJOs.

+## Autotracking Basics

 When Ember first renders a component, it renders the initial _state_ of that component - the state of the instance, and state of the arguments that are passed to it: